blockchainsllc/in3-docs/docs/api-c.md

 uint64_t eth_blockNumber(in3_t *in3);
 ```

-returns the current price per gas in wei.
+Returns the current price per gas in wei.

 arguments:
 ```eval_rst